SankaranarayananMurugan/spring-security-guide/13. Permission Based Access - Remove Role-based access/README.md

 	.httpBasic();
 ```

+## Fine grained access control

 Permission grants the ability to perform an action on a resource.
 So we defined permissions in the format `ACTION_RESOURCENAME` which enables us to create fine grained access control to each resources.

-Securing each API by defining its own permission and granting the appropriate permissions to each roles offers four key benefits:
+Securing each API by defining its own permission and then granting those permissions to the roles offer four key benefits:

 1. No more code modification, as granting permissions to roles is database driven.
 2. Bird's eye view of who can do what in a single place, which is also database.